-Did the ancient Israelites keep the Bible Sabbath while they were in Babylon?
-In God's word, the two books that reference the captive lives of those from the Kingdom of Judah are Daniel and Esther.
+In God's word, only two books directly reference the captive lives of those from the Kingdom of Judah.
+These books are Daniel and Esther.
 Nothing is stated in the Old Testament as to whether what is known the Northern Ten Tribes of Israel (known as the Kingdom of Israel), which went into Assyrian captivity in 723 B.C., kept the Sabbath or not.

 The Bible does say, however, that the complete rejection of the fourth or Sabbath commandment was the major cause of allowing His people to be conquered and taken into captivity by the king of Babylon (which began in 586 B.C.).
 God, through the prophet Jeremiah (Jeremiah 17), warned the people of Jerusalem, Judah and their kings that he would punish anyone breaking His Holy Sabbath.
 The Eternal also stated, through the prophet Ezekiel, while the ancient Israelites ultimately went into captivity.